-The College sees place as important.
+The College therefore sees place as critically important.
 We see the College's role to be at the heart of communities, as thought and systems leaders.
 We play a leading role with partners in working to sustain the health, happiness, and prosperity of its communities.
-The College prioritises impact within Northern and Mid Devon and the wider Southwest and coordinates its contribution through maintaining highquality partnerships with employers, communities, and local institutions.

-Through our work with Northern Devon Futures, Devon Colleges Group, the Heart of the Southwest LEP, The Chambers of Commerce and other employer representative bodies we look to establish and develop a collaboration infrastructure that can deliver this ambition.
+The College prioritises impact within Northern and Mid Devon and the wider Southwest and coordinates its contribution through maintaining high-quality partnerships with employers, communities, and local institutions.
+Through our work with Northern Devon Futures, Devon Colleges Group, the Heart of the Southwest LEP, Devon County Council, The Chambers of Commerce and other employer representative bodies we look to establish and develop a collaboration infrastructure that can deliver this ambition.